-Angelina Cask Neurological Research Foundation (‘ACNRF’) was founded as a Not For Profit Organisation by Giovi and Charles and their family on 18 August 2020.
+Angelina Cask Neurological Research Foundation (‘ACNRF’) was founded as a Not for Profit Organisation by Giovi and Charles Moschoudis on 18 August 2020, in Sydney Australia.
+Less than two years after establishing ACNRF in Australia, Giovi Moschoudis founded ACNRF as an approved public charity in California on 20 June 2022.
 Giovi and Charles have a young daughter Angelina, who was diagnosed with CASK during 2019.

 Following extensive genetic testing, it was found that Angelina’s condition arises from a calcium/calmodulin-dependent serine protein kinase (CASK) gene mutation that has only recently been discovered and is a rare condition.